glasgow2017/team-8/README.md

 Code for Good hackaton by JP Morgan

 Solution to make web pages more accessible for people with visual disablities.
+This currently only works with chrome.

 Key aspects: